Ditra02/Hangman_Game/README.md

    I get the words from github repository simply by put the link of the txt file inside `getWords1.py` and it will be opened by urllib.
 Finally, the words saved as a list.
 You can see the implementation in [getWords](https://github.com/Ditra02/Hangman_game/tree/main/getWord) file.

 2. The Flow of the game correspond to the rules
    I made flowchart to map all condition where the player got wrong or true while guessed a letter and win or lose at the end of the game.
+You can see the flowchart [here](https://github.com/Ditra02/Hangman_game/blob/main/hangman_flowchart.drawio.png)

-4. Chance visualization
+3. Chance visualization